 Wrestling in British Era

-During the British Raj in India, wrestling was encouraged and wrestlers were inducted into the military by the British officials.
+During the British Raj in India, wrestling was encouraged and the British officials inducted wrestlers into the military.
 The Indian soldiers and the British armies took a fancy to the activity of wrestling to a great extent.
 Wrestling, therefore, continued thriving as a popular game in the nation and India was ranked as one amongst the top 10 countries in the field of wrestling.
 This scenario remained unchanged till the 1960s.
-During 1967, the World Wrestling Championship was arranged by India in New Delhi
+During 1967, the World Wrestling Championship was arranged by India in New Delhi.

 The wrestlers are locally referred to as ‘Pehlwan’ and are trained in the disciplines of ‘Jutusu’ and ‘Judo’.
 Indian wrestlers were known to participate in several wrestling competitions and performed the game in a deep stone courtyard.
 Today, however, wrestling is being done on wrestling mats and rings.